nabeel-w/judge0-api-clone/README.md

    ```

 3. Set up environment variables:

-   - Create a `.env` file based on the provided `.env.example` file.
-   - Provide the necessary environment variables in the `.env` file, such as `PORT` for the server port and `JWT_SECRET` for the JWT secret key.
+   - Provide the necessary environment variables in the `.env` file, such as `PORT` for the server port, `MONGO_LINK` for the mongo database connection and `JWT_SECRET` for the JWT secret key.

 4. Start the server: